parflow/parflow/docs/user_manual/source/pfsystem.rst

 Now we setup the indicator file.
 As noted above, the indicator file has integer values for every grid cell in the domain designating what geologic unit it belongs to.
-The ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 ``GeomNames list should include a name for every unit in your indicator file.
+The ``GeomNames`` list should include a name for every unit in your indicator file.
 In this example we have thirteen soil units and eight geologic units.
-The ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 FileName points to the indicator file that ParFlow will read.
-Recall that this file into the run directory at the start of the script.``
+The ``FileName`` points to the indicator file that ParFlow will read.
+Recall that this file into the run directory at the start of the script.

 ::